-Between 1990 and 1992, he spent his time in Los Angeles, working on his Hollywood series, in which the artist paid prostitutes, hustlers, and drug addicts to pose for him in his characteristically staged, orchestrated images, often with ephemeral lighting; DiCorcia titled each work with the name of his subject as well as how much he paid them to sit for the photograph.
-In later works, he photographed crowds on the streets of cities from New York to Paris and Tokyo, placing flashbulbs at several places around a site and then waiting for the ideal moment to capture a photograph of an unknowing group, again mixing artificiality and theatricality with the spontaneous and candid.
+Between 1990 and 1992, he spent his time in Los Angeles, working on his Hollywood series, in which the artist paid prostitutes, hustlers, and drug addicts to pose for him in his characteristically staged, orchestrated images, often with ephemeral lighting; diCorcia titled each work with the name of his subject, as well as how much he paid them to sit for the photograph.
+In later works, he photographed crowds on the streets of cities, from New York and Paris to Tokyo, placing flashbulbs at several places around a site and then waiting for the ideal moment to capture a photograph of an unknowing group, again mixing artificiality and theatricality with the spontaneous and candid.
 In recent series, he has focused on subjects ranging from pole dancers to New York’s urban metropolis, examining constructions of identity, reality, and artifice in his work.
-DiCorcia has received a Guggenheim Fellowship, among other honors, and has held solo exhibitions at the Museum of Modern Art in New York, the Centre National de la Photographie in Paris, and the Reina Sofia in Madrid.
+DiCorcia is the recipient of a Guggenheim Fellowship, among other honors, and has held solo exhibitions at The Museum of Modern Art in New York, the Centre National de la Photographie in Paris, and the Reina Sofía in Madrid.
 He currently lives and works in New York.